astrosica/MedInsure_claims_analysis/README.md

 ## Recommendations

 The team provides the following recommendations:
-- The Health For All and Benefit Updates campaigns performed 1.7-2 times better than the average CTR, at 25% and 22% respectively.
-- The Golden Years Security campaign had the lowest CTR (1%), lowest signup rate (0.0%), highest CPC ($0.68), and around half the average impressions (422K).
+- Reallocate the budget from the under-performing Golden Years Security campaign, which has the highest CPC, to the highest-performing Health For All and Benefit Updates campaigns.
 - item
-- item
+- Investigate the lack of clicks with the Family Coverage Plan as this may reflect a data quality issue.

 ## PowerPoint Presentation